Rahulgupta7777/Event_Managment/CODE_OF_CONDUCT.md

 * Creating multiple accounts to circumvent restrictions
 * Any form of discrimination or harassment

-## Hacktoberfest Specific Guidelines

-During Hacktoberfest, we expect all participants to:

-* Make meaningful contributions that add value to the project
-* Avoid submitting low-quality or spam pull requests
-* Be patient with maintainers who are reviewing contributions
-* Help other contributors by providing constructive feedback
-* Follow the contribution guidelines outlined in CONTRIBUTING.md
-* Respect the time and effort of maintainers and other contributors

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of